-and actively overseeing the design and operation of the Bank's remuneration system, as prescribed in its Terms of Reference.
-Further, Group NRC also periodically reviews the remuneration of Directors on the Board, particularly on whether remuneration remains appropriate to each Director's contribution, taking into account the level of expertise, commitment and responsibilities undertaken.
+and actively oversees the design and operation of the Bank's remuneration system.
+Group NRC also periodically reviews the remuneration of Directors on the Board, and on whether remuneration remains appropriate to each Director's contribution, taking into account the level of expertise, commitment and responsibilities undertaken.

-The functions of the Group NRC are set out in its Terms of Reference which is published on the Bank's corporate website at www.alliancebank.com.my
+The functions of the Group NRC are set out in its Terms of Reference which is published on the Bank's corporate website at www.alliancebank.com.my.